jothirmoysarker/Gold-Prices-Prediction-Using-ML/README.md

   - pandas
   - matplotlib
   - scikit-learn
-  - tensorflow / keras (if using ANN)
+  - tensorflow
-- Dataset containing gold price historical records
+- Dataset containing gold price historical records.

 ## How to Run the Project